Ron Jacobs (basketball): Philippine men's national team (1981 to 1986)

-Jacobs, for the first time, was to handle a national team all made up of Filipino players in trying to regain the Asian Youth title lost in 1980 from China - a bitter setback since the Philippines won the first 5 stagings of the tournament.
-That 1980 team included players like Zaldy Latoza, Elpidio Villamin, Bay Cristobal, Rey Lazaro among others and handled by Turo Valenzona.
-Jacobs decided to get players mostly from La Salle - the school that Cojuangco patronized.
-This move by Jacobs drew raised eyebrows from the basketball circle as after all, Jacobs was closely associated with then La Salle coach Filomeno "Pilo" Pumaren.
-Jacobs choices were less talented, less athletic and unknown players in the collegiate ranks like La Salle players Jun Tan, Jong Uichico, Teddy Alfarero, Derek Pumaren, Rey Cuenco of Arellano and the fat and flat-footed Alfie Almario.
-The only deserving players in Jacobs' list, as far as Philippine basketball leaders then were concerned, were Hector Calma of Adamson, Louie Brill and Elmer Reyes of San Beda.
-It was contended that the team Jacobs formed was weak since dominating collegiate players like Joey Loyzaga, Terry Saldana, Sonny Cabatu were left out.
+Jacobs, for the first time, was to handle a national team consisting entirely of Filipino players for the 1982 Asian Youth title.
+In 1980, the Philippines lost to China - a bitter setback since the Philippines won the first 5 stagings of the tournament.
+The 1980 team included players like Zaldy Latoza, Elpidio Villamin, Bay Cristobal, Rey Lazaro among others and handled by Turo Valenzona.
+Jacobs decided to get players mostly from La Salle.
+This move by Jacobs drew raised eyebrows from the local basketball community as after all, Jacobs was closely associated with then La Salle coach Filomeno "Pilo" Pumaren.
+Jacobs choices were less talented, less athletic and unknown players in the collegiate ranks like La Salle players Jun Tan, Jong Uichico, Teddy Alfarero, Derrick Pumaren, Rey Cuenco of Arellano University and Alfie Almario.
+The only deserving players in Jacobs' list, as far as Philippine basketball leaders then were concerned, were Hector Calma of Adamson University, Louie Brill and Elmer Reyes of San Beda College.
+It was contended that the team Jacobs formed was weak since dominant collegiate players like Joey Loyzaga, Terry Saldaña and Sonny Cabatu were left out.
 Another criticism was that all players selected were above 19 years of age - the Asian Youth were only for players who were 19 years old and below.
 Hector Calma was reportedly a ripe 23 years old already by then.
 No team from 1970 to 1984 fielded in a legitimate lineup, and only when the media reported this in 1987 did the Philippines under Joe Lipa field a legitimate Youth team made up of Benjie Paras, Nelson Asaytono, Bong Alvarez, Eric Reyes, Jun Reyes, Bobby Jose among others.

 Even with the criticisms, the RP Youth team mangled the opposition heading towards the semifinals where met South Korea.
 This was the game Jacobs feared the most, especially since South Korea was bannering the very young but promising rookie Hur Jae.
 The Philippines won the game, 77-74, which featured a mini-brawl with the usual taunts and threats.
 The team was to meet China, who won over Japan, in the finals.
 In the finals, the Philippine side featured Alfie Almario's timely sniping from the outside, Hector Calma's masterful quarterbacking, and Teddy Alfarero's matching up well against China's star forward Wang Libin.
 The Philippines won the game 74-63 with Imelda Marcos and an overflow crowd of 25,000 in the Araneta Coliseum witnessing the game.
 Appreciation and the heart of the Filipino fans fell most on Calma and Almario.
 During the awarding ceremony, Imelda Marcos went to Calma and Almario and gave both players a hug with kisses on both sides of cheeks that drew an emotional applause from the crowd.